 The average pay for community liaison officers is around $74,000 yearly.

-Compliance officers are also heavily involved in risk management and ensuring that each company complies with a variety of local, state and federal laws pertaining to business practices.
-Individuals who are seeking employment as compliance officers need to complete a bachelor’s degree in criminal justice, business or law.
+Compliance officers are also heavily involved in risk management and ensuring that each company complies with a variety of local, state, and federal laws pertaining to business practices.
+Individuals who are seeking employment as compliance officers need to complete a bachelor’s degree in criminal justice, business, or the law.

 Compliance officer salaries can range greatly depending on what area of expertise they work in.
 In 2010, the average salary for a compliance officer was $63,000.
 Entry-level employees can expect to make between $34,000 and $40,000 per year, while those with extensive experience can make in excess of $100,000 per year.

 County sheriffs must be U.S. citizens and at least 21 years old.
-Some complete formal training programs in criminal justice or other related area.
+Some complete formal training programs in criminal justice or another related areas.

 The average yearly pay for county sheriffs is around $46,000.

 6. Crime Lab Analyst